AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 Also in this step, think about how your data governance model changes as you expand your data management strategy to include third-party data provided by the partner.
 Explore the considerations in the documentation links below:

-* keeping 3rd party data in a separate dataset so that deleting it and undoing integrations is easy
+* keeping third party data in a separate dataset so that deleting it and undoing integrations is easy
 * Use TTL on the dataset for clients who have the data hygiene add-on
-* Exercising caution when creating derived datasets which pull in 3rd party data, because once mixed together the only solution to remove the 3rd party data is to delete the whole derived dataset
+* Exercising caution when creating derived datasets which pull in third party data, because once mixed together the only solution to remove the 3rd party data is to delete the whole derived dataset

-### Export audiences that you want enriched keyed off of Personal Identifiable Information (PII) or hashed-PII
+### Export audiences that you want enriched keyed off Personal Identifiable Information (PII) or hashed-PII

 Export the audiences that you want the partner to enrich.
 Use the cloud storage destinations provided by Real-time CDP, such as Amazon S3 or SFTP.
 Use the following documentation pages to complete this step: